A lot or a little?

 And the plot: It follows some typical conventions, but only just.
 Rather than simply recounting how boy meets girl and following along for the roller-coaster ride that follows (as does nearly every film in this genre), it attempts to answer a very complicated question that we’ve all asked at some juncture in our romantic histories: What's the point of falling deeply, madly in love with someone who may not be "the one"?
 The movie's stars are up to the challenge of tackling this heartfelt question (though the supporting cast could have used some shuffling): Deschanel is perfect as Summer -- elusive but earthy, substantive, vulnerable, compelling.
 In short, the kind of girl to confound.
 And Gordon-Levitt: All hail the generous-hearted, deep-thinking, cute guy.
 Finally, he's here.

 Families can talk about relationships.
 What makes them work or fail?
-How does the movie handle this topic?
+How does (500) Days of Summer handle this topic?
 What makes Tom and Summer's relationship more realistic than other movie pairings?

 Do Tom's career issues also seem realistic?
 Is his struggle typical of college grads these days?
 Why does he continue to write greeting cards when that’s not his calling?